 Common compulsions include hand washing, checking, counting, ordering, cleaning, hoarding, repeatedly “confessing,” ritualized praying and the need for excessive reassurance, especially among children.

-Typically sufferers experience both obsessions and compulsions, although less commonly, a person may experience “OCD with primary obsessions.”
-In other words, disturbing obsessions dominate with minimal corresponding compulsions.
+Typically sufferers experience both obsessions and compulsions, although less commonly, a person may experience “OCD with primary obsessions,” also known in the vernacular as “Pure O.” In other words, disturbing obsessions dominate with minimal corresponding compulsions.
 This does not mean that the individual’s suffering is less.
 It is just different.

 Cognitive Behavioural Therapy (CBT) is the treatment of choice for OCD.
 In a nutshell, treatment consists of: